webforge-labs/webforge-doctrine-compiler/docs/json-model.md

     }
 ```

-*Notice*: Paragraph has not relationship defined to TextBlock, otherwise the compiler could have guessed the relationship (OneToOne if it is a property, ManyToOne if it is a collection).
+*Notice*: The Paragraph has no reverse-relationship defined to TextBlock, otherwise the compiler could have guessed the relationship (OneToOne if it is a property, ManyToOne if it is a collection).
 Because OneToOne is less common doctrine guesses here ManyToOne per default.
 You **HAVE** to use `"relation": "OneToOne"` for unidirectional OneToOne relationships.

 ## cascade and other properties for associations